Join Us

 Prospective Undergraduate Research Assistants

-Non-class credit research opportunities are available as well.
-Please reach out to lab manager Jiayi Wang-Zhao with your CV and why you're interested in one (or multiple of) these projects to be considered for the position.
+Please reach out to Professor Ullman with your CV and why you're interested pursuing a particular project to be considered for the position.

 We are interested in how people represent objects differently when they're tracking them physically (say, to grab them) vs. to recognize them visually.
 In particular, this project examines the early development of this difference.